Subfallacy: Hasty Generalization

 - Vagueness: Concepts which are imprecise because of overgenerality are often called "vague".
 However, overgenerality and vagueness are two different types of imprecision.
 A concept is vague when there are borderline cases of its application, whereas an overly-general concept may not be vague.
-Similarly, a vague concept need not be overly general; for instance, the concept of "chair" is vague, because there are borderline cases such as beanbag chairs and barstools, but it is not an overly-general concept for the object upon which I sit―"furniture", in contrast, probably would be overly general.
+Similarly, a vague concept need not be overly general; for instance, the concept of "chair" is vague, because there are borderline cases such as beanbag chairs and barstools, but it is not an overly-general concept for the object upon which I sit―"furniture", in contrast, probably would be overly general and "thing" certainly so.

 - Abstractness: Abstraction is a very different concept from overgenerality.
 Abstract objects are nonphysical objects that lack spatial or temporal locations.
 For instance, numbers are abstract objects: you can't touch a number, nor point to where it's located, nor give its date of origin.
 There are general concepts for both abstract and physical objects.
 "Number" is a general concept for a type of abstract object, whereas "chair" is a general concept for a type of physical object.

 Highly general concepts may be confused with abstractions because the physical objects that we experience are always instances of highly specific concepts.
 For instance, we never see just an "animal", we see a cat or a dog or a member of some other species.
 This may lead us to think that "animal" is an abstract concept, but animals are physical objects with a location, come into existence at a particular time, and leave it at a later one.

 Another difference between generality and abstraction is that the former is a comparative notion, whereas the latter is not.
 Some concepts are more general than others: for instance, "mammal" is a more general concept than "cat", but a more specific concept than "animal".
 In contrast, a concept is either an abstraction or it isn't; no concept is more abstract than another.